The Double Refuge ✝︎ Saint Francis

 🎲

 The first problem with Pascal’s wager lies in its simplicity.
 Pascal simplifies what may be the most complex and perplexing choice known to humanity.
 The strength of simplicity here becomes its weakness, reducing a complex and important decision to the simplest game of chance.
-Non-Christian players (as well as many ecumenical Christians) are left asking questions such as, What rules — and assumptions about God and belief — govern this game of chance? and What other games of chance might we play instead?
+Non-Christian players (as well as open theist Christians) are left asking questions such as, What rules — and assumptions about God and belief — govern this game of chance? and What other games of chance might we play instead?

 An ordinary Mahjong, May 2005, Author: Tage Olsin.
 From Wikimedia commons (cropped by RYC)